vivocha/arrest/README.md

 - **JSON Schema:** a standard to define JSON data.

-- **OpenAPI 3.x** A JSON format that formally describes an entire API.
+- **OpenAPI 3.0.x** A JSON format that formally describes an entire API.

-  Arrest generates a valid OpenAPI definition from the code you write.
+Arrest generates a valid OpenAPI definition from the code you write and the JSON schemas you register.

 ## Main Concepts and Classes

-- **Application:** the scheleton of an Arrest API: it opens ports, manages HTTP requests (e.g. Express), it exposes API endpoints.
+- **Application:** the scheleton of an Arrest API.
+It opens ports, manages HTTP requests (e.g. Express), it exposes the API endpoints.

 - **API:** an "handler" mounted on an Express application.
 An _API_ is a collection of _Resources_, each of them supporting one or more _Operations_ (contained in a Resource).
-Resources and JSON Schemas can be added to the API.
+Resources and JSON Schemas can be added to the API using dedicated methods:

   - `addResource()`
   - `registerSchema()`